Direct High-Resolution Imaging of Earth-Like Exoplanets: Alternative Direct-Imaging Techniques

 but this still misses the $\mu$as goal by more than three orders of magnitude \cite{Monnier2003}.

-\paragraph{Sensitivity and Target Brightness.} Beyond angular resolution, these techniques demand bright sources: fringe tracking in LBOI typically requires $m_V\lesssim15$–16.
+\paragraph{Sensitivity and Target Brightness:} Beyond angular resolution, these techniques demand bright sources: fringe tracking in LBOI typically requires $m_V\lesssim15$–16.
 An Earth twin at 10 pc with $m_V\approx27.77$ lies far below these sensitivity thresholds, making coherent detection effectively impossible.

-In summary, although SAM, speckle imaging, and LBOI have revolutionized high-resolution astronomy on the ground, none can simultaneously deliver the angular resolution and photon-collecting power needed to image the surface of an Earth‐like exoplanet.
+In summary, although SAM, speckle imaging, and LBOI have revolutionized high-resolution astronomy on the ground, none can simultaneously deliver the angular resolution and photon-collecting power needed to image the surface of an Earth-like exoplanet.